pravalika2318/elevate-labs/README.md

 * counting the values of the sales according to category
 * droping the duplictae values of the order id and accessing them

+# tools used
+python
+jupiter notebook
+excel

+#libraries used
+imported pandas as pd to Import datasets